-Job growth for adult educators is expected to remain steady, with a 7 percent increase in the field anticipated through 2024.
-The job growth for education, training and library occupations in general is projected at 8 percent for the same time window.
+Job growth for adult educators is expected to decline, with a six percent decrease in the field anticipated through 2026.
+The job growth for education, training and library occupations in general is projected to increase by nine percent through 2026.
 The U.S. Bureau of Labor Statistics projects this data due to the fact that there will continue to be an influx of immigration to the U.S. as well as adults as a whole returning to school.
 The BLS says traditional schooling does not always give some adults the skills they need to find employment, so classes focused upon their special circumstances may be key to their success.
 The BLS also notes that most of these types of positions are part time and full-time positions may be difficult to find.

 Salaries for adult education and literacy teachers is good, and the median annual salary was $50,650 in 2016.
 The BLS says the highest 10 percent of the occupation earned more than $84,740 annually and the best salaries were found in junior colleges, universities and professional trade schools.